Personal profile

 Stephen’s research applies cultural theory and philosophy to contemporary music, invariably seeking to map and make cultural meaning through that music.

 Stephen's first monograph, Sounds of the Underground, was published by University of Michigan Press in 2016.
 Stephen's second monograph, Becoming Noise Music, was published by Bloomsbury in 2023.
 Stephen co-authored a multi-generic history of twentieth century music for Cambridge University Press, Western Music in the Twentieth Century (2022, with Prof Tom Perchard, Prof Holly Rogers and Dr Tim Rutherford-Johnson).
-Stephen and Dr Roddy Hawkins' The Work of New Music is currently under contract with Cambridge.
+Stephen's Authorship and New Music in the Twenty-First Century is currently under contract with Cambridge.

 Stephen wrote book chapters on popular modernism (Routledge, 2018), fringe music writing (Routledge, 2024) and popular music biography and life writing (Oxford, 2025), and has book chapters forthcoming on global noise music, 'under modernism' and on the composer Amber Priestley and the wider field of 'post-compositional coordination'.